New HIV Infections

 Work with young people through targeted outreaches and mobilization

-Number of Children Living with HIV
+Number of people living with HIV in 2020

 Advocacy Experiences by Country